inveon-ozanhonamlioglu/mobular-components-docs/docs/HeaderImageCentered.md

       }
     }
   ],
-  "headerButtonsLeft": [
+  "leftButtons": [
-    //can be same to headerButtonsRight
+    //can be same to rightButtons
   ],
   "styles": {}
 }